sebastian-nagel/pywb-wiki/Auto-Configuration-and-Wayback-Collections-Manager.md

 ### Removing Files

 As this is an archive, is not common, and there is no manager command for doing so.
-If WARC/ARC files are removed manually from the `archive` directory, you can simply run the `wayback-manager <coll> reindex` to build the index.
+If WARC/ARC files are removed manually from the `archive` directory, you can simply run the `wayback-manager reindex <coll>` to build the index.

 HTML templates may be removed with ```wayback-manager template --remove <name>```.